Armchair-Heavy-Industries/A4T/README.md

 | Tighten up all the screws:<br/>* 2x M3x50 bottom screws<br/>* 2x screws that were already in the carriage `access via the driver holes`<br/>* 2x M3x8 top screws<br/>&nbsp; &nbsp; &nbsp;** From the front for CW2/Tap<br/>&nbsp; &nbsp; &nbsp;** From the back for Xol Carriage<br/>* 1x M3x8 under the toolhead board (Xol Carriage only)                            |  <img src='docs/images/final_screws_front.png' width=150>  <img src='docs/images/final_screws_back.png' width=150>       |
 | Remember to hook up your probe wires from the carriage to the toolhead board, if you're using one. <br/>`and your endstop wires if you haven't figured out sensorless yet`         |       |
 | Make sure you double check your software setup `especially endstop location`                                          |       |
-> [!WARNING]
-> ### Blower fan fit
-> `If your blower fans are not a snug fit, you likely had shrinkage compensation or EM issues.
-You can probably get away with using some masking tape on top of a loose fan to save a reprint in a pinch.`

 <br>